gregorywclark/GenomicData/README.md

 # GenomicData
-Has data (most I think) and code to merge data into a cohesive sheet/data frame
+Has code to merge data into a cohesive sheet/data frame.
+Unfotunately data from GeneRifs, Regulatory, and PPI are too large to upload even if compressed.